Junior Elise Becker is not who you think she is…

 “My coaches had made sure everyone was fully conditioned and didn’t cut anyone any slack,” she explained.
 “As much as we might not have liked it at the moment, it had definitely improved how the team performed.”

-The training consisted of a lot of sparring and cardio, and included a strict dietary regiment to ensure the fighters would make weight.
+The training consisted of a lot of sparring and cardio, and included a strict dietary regimen to ensure the fighters would make weight.

 When the week finally came, Becker made weight at the girl’s straw weight novice.
 She won her first match by unanimous decision against a fighter from Bermuda, clearing the path straight to the championship bracket.